bloominstituteoftechnology/portfolio-website/README.md

 		* Some templates are much larger than others, you don't need to fill in every little div with information, just try to get the site representing you and your work
 		* You can use sites like [https://www.pexels.com/](https://www.pexels.com/) for free images to fill in place holders
 		* Showcase projects you have worked on by providing some information and links to your git hub projects
 - [ ] Implement proper attribution: Attribution is required under the [creative commons license](https://html5up.net/license) that came with the website files you downloaded.
-Be sure to provide attribution somewhere in the site.
-The templates should already come with attribution found in most footers but double check to be sure.
+Be sure to provide attribution somewhere on the site.
+The templates should already come with attribution found in most footers but double-check to be sure.
 - [ ] Host your website for the world to see.
 Follow the instructions found here [https://pages.github.com/](https://pages.github.com/).
 Once you have hosted your web page, share it for your peers to see.
 This is not a small feat!

 ## Stretch